klaxit/aws-forecast/README.md

 # aws-forecast

+Forked from its [original repository](https://github.com/klaxit/aws-forecast) and adapted to [@Klaxit](https://github.com/klaxit) needs.
+Many thanks to [@jimzucker](https://github.com/jimzucker) for sharing this!
 ## User Story
 I found myself logging in daily check our AWS spend and change to prior month to keep an eye on our AWS bill and decided to create a script to slack it one time per day to save time.

 So I set out to automate this as a slack post daily to save time.
 While doing this I found that the actual and forecast with % change from prior month that we see at the top of Cost Explorer are not directly available from the Cost Explorer API.

 ![Image of Cost Explorer](https://github.com/jimzucker/aws-forecast/blob/main/images/cost_explorer.png)